Aaron Judge of the Yankees reacts during the fifth inning...

 Aaron Judge of the Yankees reacts during the fifth inning against the Kansas City Royals in Game 2 of the ALDS at Yankee Stadium on Monday.
 Credit: Jim McIsaac

-A myriad of reasons have kept the Yankees from reaching the World Series since 2009, but one in particular has played an outsized role in those October failures.
+A myriad of reasons have kept the Yankees from reaching the World Series since 2009, but one in particular has played an outsized role in those October failures: the lack of hitting, especially with runners in scoring position.

 That was masked to a degree in a back-and-forth Game 1 of the Division Series against the Royals, in large part because Kansas City pitchers issued eight walks.
-But it could not be overcome Monday night, and as a result, the Yankees are not guaranteed to play another home game this season.
+But it could not be overcome Monday night, and as a result, the Yankees are not guaranteed another home game this season.

-Now they will have to win at least one game at what will be a loud and hostile Kauffman Stadium after mounting little offense against Cole Ragans and four Royals relievers in a 4-2 loss in Game 2 in front of 48,034 at the Stadium.
-It tied this ALDS at one game apiece, with Game 3 on Wednesday night in Kansas City.
+They mounted little offense against Cole Ragans and four relievers in a 4-2 loss in Game 2 in front of 48,034 at the Stadium.
+It tied the series at 1-1, with Game 3 on Wednesday night.

-Eight Yankees pitchers struck out 15 Royals in Game 2 -- with the seven relievers allowing no runs, four hits and two walks with eight strikeouts in 5 1/3 innings -- but one big inning proved to be the difference.
+Eight Yankees pitchers struck out 15 Royals in Game 2 — with the seven relievers allowing no runs, four hits and two walks with eight strikeouts in 5 1⁄3 innings — but one big inning proved to be the difference.

 Ragans, who went 11-9 with a 3.14 ERA in the regular season, allowed one run, three hits and four walks in four innings, striking out five.
-Angel Zerpa, John Schreiber and Kris Bubic kept the Yankees in check until Chisholm's leadoff homer in the ninth, which had the sellout crowd roaring for the first time since the Yankees took a 1-0 lead in the third on Giancarlo Stanton’s RBI single.
+Angel Zerpa, John Schreiber and Kris Bubic kept the Yankees in check until Chisholm’s homer.

-Hampson took second on Verdugo’s ill-advised throw home – he didn’t have a realistic chance at throwing him out – and that proved important when Maikel Garcia (four hits) jumped on a first-pitch slider from Ian Hamilton for an RBI single to right that made it 4-1.
+Hampson took second on Verdugo’s ill-advised throw home — he didn’t have a realistic chance at throwing him out, but Chisholm, still learning third base, failed to get in position to cut the throw — and that proved important when Maikel Garcia (four hits) singled off Ian Hamilton to make it 4-1.

 SUBSCRIBE